DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 * an `<input>` element that holds the selected files
 * a `submit` button that initiates the file upload to the server.

-Below is the full test code and a step-by-step explanation.
+Below is the full test code and a step-by-step explanation of the file upload process in TestCafe.

 ```js
 import { Selector } from 'testcafe';